Home Blog Is Capybara Considered a Fish?

 Capybara, scientifically known as Hydrochoerus hydrochaeris, is the largest living rodent in the world.
 Native to South America, these semi-aquatic creatures are highly social and often form large groups.
 Capybaras have a barrel-shaped body with sturdy legs and a short, round head.
 They possess webbed feet, which allow them to move effortlessly in water.
 With a lifespan of around 8-10 years in the wild and up to 12-14 years in captivity, these unique mammals have captured the curiosity and affection of many.

-Also read about A Guide on How to Meet a Capybara
+Also read about How to Determine the Worth of a Super Capybara

 Habitat and Distribution